LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 .. method:: fail_if(cond, code::integer, msg::string)

-   Conditionally halts execution and generates the specified error if the specified condition evaluates to true.
+   Conditionally halts execution and generates the specified error if the specified condition evaluates to "true".
 Takes two or three parameters: a conditional expression, an integer error code, and a string error message or just the conditional expression and the error message.